-The MelaFind® pivotal clinical trial was conducted at seven centers across the U.S. and included 1,831 pigmented skin lesions from 1,383 patients.
-The binding Protocol Agreement stipulated the sensitivity and specificity endpoints that should be used to determine the safety and effectiveness of MelaFind®.
+The MelaFind® Pre-Market Approval ("PMA") application was submitted to the FDA in June 2009.
+A pivotal clinical trial was conducted at seven centers across the U.S. and included 1,831 pigmented skin lesions from 1,383 patients.
+A binding Protocol Agreement with the FDA stipulated the sensitivity and specificity endpoints that should be used to determine the safety and effectiveness of MelaFind®.
 MelaFind® detected 112 of 114 (98% measured sensitivity; lower confidence bound of 95%) melanomas that were eligible and evaluable for primary sensitivity endpoint analysis, and 125 of 127 (98% measured sensitivity; lower confidence bound greater than 95%) melanomas overall.
 Importantly, MelaFind® detected 172/175 melanomas and "high grade lesions" (98% sensitivity; lower confidence bound greater than 95%).
 The Protocol Agreement called for sensitivity endpoints of greater than 95% lower confidence bound (a lower confidence bound of greater than 95% indicates that if the study were repeated, there would be less than a 5% chance that the sensitivity would be below 95%).
 MelaFind®'s specificity (9.5%), the ability to accurately rule out disease, was significantly superior to that of the study dermatologists (3.7%), who are skin cancer experts (p-value less than 0.02).
-The Protocol Agreement called for MelaFind® to be more specific than the study physicians at a p-value of less than 0.05 (a p-value of less than 0.05 indicates a less than 5% probability that the observed difference was due to chance).
+The Protocol Agreement called for MelaFind® to be more specific than the study physicians at a p-value of less than 0.05 (a p-value of less than 5% probability that the observed difference was due to chance).